cacophony-wj/LeS/BODYSLIDE.md

 ### Running BodySlide

-I have included a several 3BBB bodies, but you can always install your own.
+I have included several 3BBB presets, but you can always install your own.

 You will also have to follow all of the steps below.